zgiber/promqtt/README.md

 This tool acts as a bridge between MQTT messages (typically from IoT devices like those running Tasmota, ESPHome, etc.) and a Prometheus monitoring system.
 It dynamically creates Prometheus gauges based on the MQTT topic structure and the fields within the JSON payload of the messages.

+## Limitations

 Only tested with Tasmota.
+Only extracts gauge values from numeric measurements.

 ## Features